erikleitch/mqtt/README.md

 this would cause stored messages to be replayed to a local broker listening on port 1884, with a 1-ms delay between publishing each key (some brokers cannot be published to as fast as clients can write).

+## Stand-alone Example:

+The ability to replay stored messages via an MQTT network is intended as a simple proof-of-concept of a standalone IoT device recording data via an MQTT broker, then relaying that data to a local or cloud database when connected to a network.

+An absolutely minimal client implementation that runs as a stand-alone C++ executable is also provided with the repo.
+Running `bin/tMqtt` will instantiate a client with a leveldb backing store.
+It attempts to connect to a broker running on localhost:1883, but allows configuration as in the example above, via the MQTT interface.